 Add the feature

-⭐️ Keep in mind, you can add the Game feature multiple times to run different kinds of games, or tailor games to different audiences, such as in-person vs virtual.
+⭐️ Keep in mind, you can add the Event Game feature multiple times to run different kinds of games, or to tailor games to different audiences, such as in-person or virtual.

-Before you start creating challenges, you should edit the Game Settings to set the Feature Name, Game Title, and Game Description.
-To do this, click the Settings (⚙️) icon on the feature.
-In the modal that appears, you can edit the following:
+Before you start creating challenges, click the Settings (⚙️) icon to rename the feature and add the Game Title, Game Description, and more.
+In the modal that appears, edit the following:

-This is the name attendees will see in the list of features when interacting with your event.
+Feature Name - This is the name that appears in the list of features that attendees see on the Mobile App and web experience.
 Name it wisely!

-This dropdown lets you show the feature only to attendees in certain Groups.
-One example of how this might be useful is with a hybrid event where some attendees are virtual, and some are in-person.
-You can have a different Game for both sets of attendees with different challenges.
+Visible To - This drop-down lets you show the feature only to attendees in certain Groups.
+For example, if you're planning a hybrid event where some attendees are virtual and some are in-person, you could have two different games with unique challenges for each set of attendees.

-This option is checked by default, but you can uncheck it to hide the Leaderboard tab from attendees.
-If hidden, users won't be able to see others' scores and rankings within the game.
+Show Leaderboard - Uncheck this option to hide the Leaderboard tab from attendees.
+If hidden, users can't view others' scores and rankings.

-Choose a brief yet descriptive name to appear within the game.
-This will appear inside the Game when viewing the instructions, and may be a great place to showcase a sponsor.
+Game Title - Choose a brief yet descriptive name to appear within the game.
+This appears inside the game when viewing instructions on the Web App and Mobile App, and it's a great place to showcase a sponsor.

 Once you're done with the settings, click Save Changes.

-Hold up!
-This part isn't just as simple as plugging in a bunch of questions related to the event's topics.
-It's important to design your game in a way that leads attendees to engage with your event each other in meaningful ways.
+Creating challenge questions isn't as simple as plugging in a bunch of questions related to the event's topics.
+It's important to design your game in a way that leads attendees to engage with your Event App and each other in meaningful ways.
 This should add value to them and your speakers, sponsors, exhibitors, and organization.
-You also need to communicate with everyone who'll be responsible for distributing Codes.

-⭐️ Keep in mind, you can also create Challenges by importing them!
+⭐️ Keep in mind, you can save time creating lots of challenges by importing them!

-The name of the challenge as it will appear to attendees.
-Give your challenges creative names!
+Name - The challenge name that appears to attendees.
+Give your challenges creative, compelling names!

-The number of points to be awarded to each attendee when they complete this challenge by entering the Code.
-The points should be related to the difficulty of the challenge or how valuable the challenge is.
+Points - The number of points awarded to each attendee when they complete the challenge.
+Scale the number of points to the difficulty or value of the challenge.

-The secret code that attendees will need to enter to complete this challenge.
-We recommend using a brief, not-easily-guessed code.
+Code - The secret code that attendees must enter to complete the challenge.
+We recommend using a brief code that's not easy to guess.

 ⭐️ Keep in mind, the code will automatically be in all caps.
 Codes have a 25 character limit.

-Let attendees complete the challenge right away, or save it for later when you're ready to make it available.
-When disabled, the challenge won't be visible to attendees.
+Enable this challenge - Let attendees complete the challenge right away, or save it for later when you're ready to make it available.
+When disabled, the challenge isn't visible to attendees.

 When you're done, click Save Changes.
-There's no limit to how many challenges you can create, so go crazy! 🎊
+You can create as many challenges as you want, so the sky is the limit! 🎊

-Once you have all the challenges created, it's time to start distributing the codes to the people who will be revealing them to attendees.
+Once you've created all the challenges, distribute the codes to the people who are responsible for sharing them with attendees.

-Did you make challenges related to speakers or sponsors?
-Do you have certain staff members who'll tell codes to attendees?
-They'll need to know the codes and the conditions the attendees have to meet in order to earn them.
-If codes are supposed to appear on live stream banners or overlays, or even on printed signage, you'll have to arrange those things beforehand as well.
+Did you create challenges related to speakers or sponsors?
+Do you have certain staff members who must share codes with attendees?
+They all need to know the codes and the conditions attendees must meet to earn them.
+If codes are supposed to appear on live stream banners or overlays, or even on printed signage, prepare those items, too.

-The easiest way to coordinate code distribution is by exporting the Challenges.
-You can then upload file to Google Docs where you can share it and coordinate with people.
+The easiest way to coordinate code distribution is by exporting the challenges into a spreadsheet.
+Upload the file to your favorite collaboration space so that you can share it and coordinate with your team.

-Simply check the box at the very top of the list of challenges to select all of them, click the three dot icon, and then click Export.
+Simply check the Name box at the top of the list of challenges to select all challenge questions.
+Next, click the three dot icon, then click Export.

-The excel file's second sheet will list out each challenge's Name, Description, Points value, Code, and Enabled status.
+The document's second sheet lists each challenge's Name, Description, Points value, Code, and Enabled status.

 The Game in practice

-As attendees learn Codes, they can enter them into the Game feature to receive points.
-They can view the Leaderboard (if you enabled it) to see how they're ranking with other attendees.
+As attendees learn codes, they enter them into the Game feature to receive points.
+The leaderboard, if active, let's people see how they rank with other attendees.

-Now you know how to create a Game!
-If you want to become a true Game master, check out our guide to best practices! 🏆
+Now you know how to create a Game in the Webex Events Platform!
+If you want to become a true Game expert, our Game best practices guide will level up your knowledge! 🏆

 Questions?
 Chat Us or Email email@example.com